Frequently Asked Questions:

 Most of the surf breaks on Moorea are on the passes.
 The passes are breaks in the outer reef that surrounds the island.
 The break in front of Marks(Haapiti) is about 1km from shore.
 Its a very consistent break and can handle some size.
 It works on south swell generated from depressions that go under New Zealand.
 When the swell maxes Haapiti out go round to Taeme which works of big south swells that wrap round the island.
 See the activity/surf page for more detail.

 The closest sit down restaurant is a Pizza parlour 5 mins away by push bike.
+Mark has an arrangement with the local Pizzeria and Restaurants orffering free pickup and delivery on request.
 A number of other restaurants are a 15min car or scooter drive away.
-There is a small Magasin(Super Market) 5 mins away by push bike with all the daily staples available, baguette, milk, fruit and vegetables etc. Mark has an arrangement with the local Pizzeria and Restaurants orffering free pickup and delivery on request.
+3 stores Magasin(Super Market) 5 mins away by push bike with all the daily staples available, baguette, milk, fruit and vegetables etc. Mark has an arrangement with the local Pizzeria and Restaurants orffering free pickup and delivery on request.
+Also in close proximity is a snack, a fish market and roulots.

 Do you offer any security for valuables?